YeudaWitman/Playlists---Jquery-AJAX/Readme.md

 ## Bugs:

 ## Problems
-*when saving edit - it's save and create new :-(
+*when saving edit - it's save and create new :-( -- Solved!